Robert of Ketton: Translations

 Prior to 1141, Robert and Hermann of Carinthia were engaged in a project of translating Arabic texts into Latin for their own use and education.
 Richard Hakluyt surmised that the two men had travelled in Arabic-speaking countries.
 Only one product of Robert from this early collaboration is known or has survived.
 On Hermann's request, Robert translated al-Kindi's Astrological Judgements, under the Latin title Judicia.
 (Many later manuscripts misattribute it to the astronomer Robertus Anglicus.)
 In the preface to this translation, he explains that his interest is in geometry and astronomy, but that he is undertaking an astrological work for the sake of his friendship with Hermann.
 Their real plan, he says, is to work through Euclid's Elements and Theodosius's Spherics in order to be capable of understanding Ptolemy's Almagest.
 All of these texts would have been available to them only in Arabic at that time.
+Robert also translated works written by Al Battani and Avicenna.

 It has been suggested that one other text that survives might be Robert's work from his and Hermann's private collaboration: a translation of Euclid's Elements known as "Adelard II", which is usually attributed to Adelard of Bath and sometimes to Robert of Chester.
 It was the most popular of several Latin translations of Euclid from the twelfth century.
 In his translation of Ptolemy's Planisphere of 1143, Hermann also mentions that Robert gave him the astronomical tables of al-Battani, perhaps in translation.

 In 1141, Robert and Hermann met Abbot Peter the Venerable on the banks of the Ebro, probably at Logroño, and he convinced them to translate some Islamic texts for his collection, which has become known as the Toledan Collection.
 For this project, Robert translated a history of the early Caliphate under the title Chronica mendosa Saracenorum (Lying Chronicle of the Saracens) and the Quran itself under the title Lex Mahumet pseudoprophete (Law of the False Prophet Muhammad).
 For the latter work he was assisted by a certain Muhammad.
 His translation is very free and he does not subdivide the text according to the suras.
-The entire Toledan Collection was printed by the Protestant printer Theodore Bibliander at Basel in 1543.
+This is in contrast with Mark of Toledo’s word-for-word translation 70 years later.
+The entire Toledan Collection was printed by the Protestant writer Theodore Bibliander at Basel in 1543.

 As late as 1143, Robert still had in mind his and Hermann's pet project of astronomical translations, for he wrote a letter to Peter the Venerable promising "a celestial gift which embraces within itself the whole of science … revealing most accurately, according to number, proportion and measure, all the celestial circles and their quantities, orders and conditions, and, finally, all the various movements of the stars, and their effects and natures."